Pomax/mahjong/README.md

 ## Running things

-You'll need [Node.js](https://nodejs.org) to run this project, which at this point I kind of expect everyone has installed anyway.
+You'll need a modern version of [Node.js](https://nodejs.org) to run this project (as this project uses ES6 in lots of places), which at this point I kind of expect everyone has installed anyway.
 If not, install that first.
 You'll also need `git`, of course, but you're looking at a project on github so that part shouldn't have needed mention.

 With Node.js installed, the simplest way to run things is to `git clone` this repo, run `npm install` in the `./mahjong` dir that makes (to get all the dependencies installed), and to then run `npm start` in the same dir to start up both the server (which runs from `./apps/server/server.js`) and run a live-compile for the client code (compiled using the webpack config in the base dir, with `./apps/client/react/App.jsx` as entry point).